slacka/WoeUSB/CONTRIBUTING.md

 ## Design Artwork/Logos for This Software
 All current artwork is stored under src/data.  **Please only use materials that are under a free license.**

-## Hints on Using the Git VCS
+## Guidelines in Using Git SCM
-### Create commits based on minimal independent changes
+### Create Commits Based on Minimal Independent Changes
 Avoid creating commits that do multiple things at once as this will help other developers understand the change history.

 ### Write Comprehensible Commit Messages